Happiness is a Political Issue

 Action for Happiness details 10 actions to take for a happier life.
 These include doing things for others (“feel good by doing good”), connecting with people, being active and more.
 The launch received huge amounts of media attention but there has been some scepticism, especially from those who think actions like this divert from the key political issues.

 Now, running a company called Happy, I’m going to be pretty much in favour of a movement for happiness.
-Indeed the aim of Happy Ltd is to change the way people work in the UK to create happier lives.
-One question I asked at the launch was “How would your workplace be different if the focus of your organisation was on making people feel good?”
+Indeed the aim of Happy Ltd is to change the way people work in the UK to create happy workplaces and happier lives.
+One question I asked at the launch was, “how would your workplace be different if the focus of your organisation was on making people feel good?”

 A real focus on happiness is not politically neutral.
 We know that the most happy societies are the most equal.
 That is why Scandinavian countries tend to come top of international happiness surveys.
-And the recent survey that found only 6% of the Chinese population was happy, in their now very unequal society, led to the Chinese government banning references to it.
+A recent survey found only 6% of the Chinese population was happy in their now very unequal society, which led to the Chinese government banning references to it.
 (Denmark came top with 72% happy.)

 Inequality makes people unhappy.
 Poverty makes people unhappy.
 Consumerism makes people unhappy.
 A real focus on increasing happiness would lead to very radical change in society.
 Bring it on!